Naval gunfire support

-Naval Gunfire Support (NGFS) (also known as Naval Surface Fire Support (NSFS) or shore bombardment) is the use of naval artillery to provide fire support for amphibious assault and other troops operating within their range.
-NGFS is one of a number of disciplines encompassed by the term naval fires.
+Naval gunfire support (NGFS), also known as naval surface fire support (NSFS), or shore bombardment, is the use of naval artillery to provide fire support for amphibious assault and other troops operating within their range.
+NGFS is one of several disciplines encompassed by the term naval fires.
 Modern naval gunfire support is one of the three main components of amphibious warfare assault operations support, along with aircraft and ship-launched land-attack missiles.
 Shipborne guns have been used against shore defences since medieval naval warfare.

 Tactics

-NGFS is classified into two types: direct fire, where the ship has line of sight with the target (either visually or through the use of radar), and indirect fire, which, to be accurate, requires an artillery observer to adjust fire.
+Naval gunfire support is classified into two types: direct fire, where the ship has line of sight with the target (either visually or through the use of radar), and indirect fire, which, to be accurate, requires an artillery observer to adjust fire.

-When on the gun line, ships are particularly vulnerable to attack from aircraft coming from a landward direction and flying low to avoid radar detection, or from submarines due to a predictable and steady (non-evasive) course.
+When on the gun line, ships are particularly vulnerable to attack from aircraft coming from a landward direction and flying low to avoid radar detection, or from submarines because of a predictable and steady (non-evasive) course.

 History

 Early history

 An early use of shore bombardment was during the Siege of Calais in 1347 when Edward III of England deployed ships carrying bombards and other artillery.
 An early type of vessel designed for the purpose of shore bombardment was the bomb vessel, which came into use during the 17th century.
 The burning of Falmouth by the Royal Navy was among the grievances of the United States Declaration of Independence.
-These were small ships whose main armament was one or two large mortars, that fired explosive shells at a high angle.
+These were small ships whose main armament was one or two large mortars that fired explosive shells at a high angle.
 They were typically poor sailing craft that were of limited use outside their specialized role.
 However, small vessels armed with large mortars saw use as late as the American Civil War, when the Union Navy used them in several attacks on coastal fortifications.

-During the 18th century, another special class of vessel known as floating battery were devised for shore bombardment.
-An early use of them was by the French and Spanish during the Great Siege of Gibraltar (1779–1782).
+During the 18th century, another special class of vessel known as floating battery was devised for shore bombardment.
+An early use was by the French and Spanish during the Great Siege of Gibraltar (1779–1782).
 During the Napoleonic Wars, the Royal Navy commissioned several vessels of the Musquito class and Firm class.
 These carried either naval long guns or carronades.
-Floating batteries were used by both the French and British during the Crimean War, and by both sides during the American Civil War.
+Floating batteries were used by the French and British during the Crimean War and by both sides during the American Civil War.